ahmydyasser/Javascript/Facebook POSTS archiever.md

                 }, 2000); // Adjust delay as needed
             }, 2000); // Adjust this timeout if necessary
         }, 2000); // Adjust the delay to ensure button visibility }

+    function scrollAndLoadMore() {
+        console.info("INFO: Scrolling down to load more content.");

+        // Scroll to the bottom of the page to trigger loading of new content window.scrollTo({ top: document.body.scrollHeight, behavior: 'smooth' });

+        // Wait for the new content to load and then re-run the button processing setTimeout(function() {
+            console.info("INFO: Re-running button processing.");
+            processButtons();
+        }, 5000); // Adjust this timeout based on how long it takes to load new content }

     // Start processing from the first button